-Here, we've created a code list in Google Sheets, and then saved the file in the .csv (comma-separated values) format.
+Once your code list is created, save the file in the .csv (comma-separated values) format.

-With the Designer open, you'll see all the field types you can add to your form on the left.
-Click the Code Redemption field type to have it automatically added to the bottom of your form.
+With the widget settings open, you'll see all the field types you can add in the pop-up.
+Click the Code Redemption field type, then click Next.

-Once you have the field added to your form where you'd like it, you can use the Code Redemption Settings panel on the right side of the popup to make your adjustments to the field.
-This panel is broken up into a few different sections:
+You'll now use the Field Settings section of the widget settings to make your adjustments to the field.
+This section is broken up into a few different areas:

-- Text: Here, you can add a Label for the field, a Placeholder that will appear in the field prior to your entrant typing anything in, and Instructions that will appear below the field to provide any needed clarity.
+- Text: Here, you can add a Label for the field and a Placeholder that will appear in the field prior to your entrant typing anything in.

 - Validation: This is where you'll be setting up the actual code redemption - we'll go over that in detail in the next section.

-- Field Points: Using this section, you can make the field worth extra points when submitted - just add the number of points into the field.
+- Field Points: Using this section, you can make the field worth extra points when submitted - just add the number of points to the Extra points awarded if field completed field.

 The Validation section is where the meat of the Code Redemption feature is set up.

 First, decide whether or not the field is required.
-If you're running a contest where only folks with the specified code can enter, you'll need to make sure the Required Field toggle is set to Yes.
-Once that's switched on, a field will appear where you can type in the error message that appears if the field is left incomplete.
+If you're running a contest where only folks with the specified code can enter, you'll need to make sure to check the Required field checkbox.
+If you have a multi-part form where this field may be hidden, you can click Show advanced options to set up whether the form is always required, or only required if the field is visible.

 Underneath this is where the Code Validation Method is selected; there are two options:

-If Single Value is selected, a field will appear where you can type in the Code Value.
+If Single Value is selected, a field will appear where you can type in the Code value.
 Keep in mind that this code value is not case sensitive; so if your code is set to "WINNER" and someone types in "winner" - it will be accepted.
+(Available on all plans)